vMarkusK/VMware-NSXvCD-Module/README.md

 ![Example](/media/Example.png)

-The 'VMware-NSXvCD-Module' leverages the vCloud Directpr API for NSX.
+The 'VMware-NSXvCD-Module' leverages the vCloud Director API for NSX.

 # Project Details